– updated

 Reflection

 This little obsession started when I explored what sci-fi I ‘needed’ to read and looked at best-of lists of sci-fi.
-I’ve been reading those I thought possibly could make this list.
+I’ve been reading many considered the best and those I thought possibly could make this list.
 Then I continued exploring what’s considered the best books of all time in the same way.
 And then comics, graphical novels and mangas.
+And, update in 2025, I’ve been continuing and keeping up to date with new reads.

-Classics are naturally more easily widely regarded as best-ofs, perhaps unique when published, and over a longer time are mentioned as great books and becomes more read, and for people reading less modern they still appear as great books.
+Classics are naturally more easily widely regarded as best-ofs, perhaps they were unique when published, and over a longer time are mentioned as great books and becomes more read, and for people reading less modern they still appear as great books without being compared to modern great books with authors that possibly have built on all the preceding greats.
 Some aggregated best-of lists are too colored of other older lists and classics.
-But some classics, like Moby Dick!, really hold up though.
-Some appear flat, barely telling us anything today, like The Great Gatsby.
-A list is more likely to be an actual best-of list when there’s a mix of old classics, modern classics and newer.
+But some classics, like Moby Dick!, really hold up though, then some seem flat to me, barely telling us anything today, like The Great Gatsby.
+A list for me is more likely to be an actual best-of list when I see a mix of old classics, modern classics and newer.
 And preferably the list presents the criteria/scope — what separates a great book from the best books on this list.

-There were some surprises along the way for me, e.g., how Ernaux and Hemingway ended up in my top 20 was read more by accident, but finding the, to me, unknown, Blindsight on top of a sci-fi list — I’ve later seen it on top of another list — really made this exploration worth it.
+There were some surprises along the way for me, e.g., how Ernaux and Hemingway ended up in my top 20, read more by accident, and finding the, to me, unknown, Blindsight on top of a sci-fi list — I’ve later seen it on top of another list — and being that special read as it is.
+I’ve also noticed that my taste has changed somewhat during this project, or that just putting words on my taste have made me tone in more on what’s really for me.

 For my top pick, The Road hasn’t been on top of any list, but it’s present on several both sci-fi and general best-of lists, but still a bit by chance I borrowed and read the best book ever written.
 A book I’m not sure I have the stomach to read again.
 Luckily there’s apparently many great books to continue this journey with.